Lesson 5 of 7 - evolve a high-nurturance family

 unconsciously

-repeat and spread the cycle down the generations.
+repeat and spread the cycle down the generations

-The spreading wounds and ignorance in our society promote (a) significant health
+The spreading wounds and ignorance in our societies promote (a) significant health problems and shorter lives, and (b) most major social problems.

 Once citizens, parents, and legislators are aware of this social dynamic and its toxic impacts, they (we) can break the cycle through appropriate education, recovery programs, and new laws.